johnwalicki/ST-DiscoveryKit-WatsonIoT-Workshop/CREATEIOTP.md

 * The **Watson IoT Platform** service will open in a new browser tab and you can create an IoT device.
 ![IoT Platform Device Page](screenshots/IoTP-Service-DevicePage.png)

-## Finished
+**Congratulations** - You have completed the creation of a Watson Internet of Things Platform Starter application in IBM Cloud.

-Congratulations.
-You have completed the creation of a Watson Internet of Things Platform Starter application in IBM Cloud.
+Continue to the next step - [Device Types and Devices](DISCOVERYDEVICE.md)

 ***
 *Quick links :*